mikkoviitala/pwa-memo/README.md

 ## Architecture

-Look, I drew a picture and all.
+Here, I drew a picture and all.

 ![architecture](/readme-images/architecture.png?raw=true)